lemire/FastBitSet.js/README.md

-# FastBitSet.js : Speed-optimized BitSet implementation for modern browsers and JavaScript engines
+# FastBitSet.js : a Speed-optimized BitSet implementation

 FastBitSet.js is an optimized implementation of the BitSet (also called Bitmap or bit vector) data structure in JavaScript.
 It is ideal for maintaining sets of integers.